Review

 • Name the use first: hip-hop class, rehearsal, teaching, social dance, or general street-to-studio.
 The wrong category gets you the wrong shoe.

 • Match the sole to the floor you'll be on.
-Too much grip is just as bad as too little, you can't pivot in a sneaker that sticks.
+Too much grip is just as bad as too little.
+You can't pivot in a sneaker that sticks, and you can't hold a balance in one that slides.

 • Ask your teacher before buying a visible sneaker for class.
 Some studios are particular about black-only soles, no street shoes, or no logos.
 Cheaper to ask than to buy twice.